 The suburbs, with their narrow definition of what constitutes a ‘house,’ can be an uninspiring place for poets to live.
 New York-based firm Para-Project decided to flout arbitrary conventions of suburban architecture with a rectilinear white writing studio squeezed between two typical homes, an unexpected visual for the Syracuse neighborhood.
+The poet’s studio literally glows at night, transcending its much more traditional setting.

 Designed for two poets who own one of those homes, Haffenden House takes its visual inspiration from Ice House II, a 1972 installation by artist Gianni Pettena that achieved a similar effect by coating an abandoned home in water in the middle of the freezing Minnesota winter.